msukhare/Fillit/README.md

 * The `#` must touch each other

-* the piece must be sperate by '\n' in the file which you give as a argument to 'fillit'
+* the piece must be sperate by '\n' in the file which you give as a argument to `fillit`

 some exemples of tetriminos: